Support for dementia

 Dementia is caused when parts of the brain stop working properly due to disease or trauma.
 Symptoms include memory loss, confusion and problems with speech and understanding.

 There are 850,000 people with dementia in the UK, with numbers set to rise.
-Around 7000 people in Cambridgeshire are living with dementia and so many more of us are affected as family, friends and carers.
+One in three people in the UK has a family member or close friend who is living with Dementia.

 Dementia is a profoundly life-changing condition, and is often people’s biggest fear in later life.
-Nearly three quarters of UK adults do not think that society is geared up to help people with dementia live well, and nearly half of people living with dementia do not feel part of their community.
-People with dementia and their carers have asked for more support to do things in the community, including more opportunities to participate and help to attend activities and better access to services to maintain their independence.
+People with dementia and their carers have asked for more support to do things in the community.
+This includes more opportunities to participate in activities and better access to services to maintain their independence.

 People living with dementia can still have a good quality of life at most stages of the condition, provided the right care and support is in place.
-It is a local priority to work towards being a dementia supportive community throughout Cambridgeshire.
+We want to work towards making Cambridgeshire a dementia supportive community.

 We can all make a difference

-We can all play a part in increasing awareness and improving the lives of people with dementia and their carers locally.
+We can all play a part in increasing awareness and improving the lives of people with dementia and their carers.
 One of the best steps we can all take is to become a Dementia Friend.

 - Dementia friends are people with a little more understanding about dementia and ready to show consideration in their local community.